ramnathv/htmlwidgets/README.md

 * [DT](http://rstudio.github.io/DT/) --- Tabular data via DataTables
 * [rthreejs](https://github.com/bwlewis/rthreejs) -- Interactive 3D graphics

-The package was created in collaboration by Ramnath Vaidyanathan, Joe Cheng, JJ Allaire, and Yihui Xie.
+The package was created in collaboration by Ramnath Vaidyanathan, Joe Cheng, JJ Allaire, Yihui Xie, and Kenton Russell.
 We've all spent countless hours building bindings between R and the web, and were motivated to create a framework that made this as easy as possible for all R developers.

 ### Getting Started